5 Parenting Hacks to Keep Toddlers Hydrated & Drinking More Water

-- 6 months: Babies can be introduced to water at 6 months old.
-They only need 4 to 8 ounces a day until they are a year old because they get the rest of their liquid from formula or breastmilk.
+- 6 months: Babies can start drinking water at 6 months old.
+They only need 4 to 8 ounces a day until they turn one because they get the rest of their hydration from formula or breast milk.

 - 1-3 years: 4 glasses

 - 9-12 years: 7 glasses